AREVD/AREVD/README.md

 3. Fill out the form using the following parameters:

-(a) **Dicom Folder Path:** This is the location of the CT scans on the computer.
+(a) **DICOM Folder Path:** This is the location of the CT scans on the computer.
 Insert the path based on where it has been saved on your computer.

 (b) **Series UID to Select:** Some CT scans have multiple series.
 This is just the ID that indicates what series to choose.
 If there are not multiple series, just leave it as “None”.
 Otherwise, select the series corresponding to the correct window to examine the ventricles.